glimmer-labs/wolfi-php/README.md

 - Automatic detection and installation of extensions required by your Composer dependencies
 - Adds www-data user and group for FPM process (not installed by default)
 - Supports using FrankenPHP as an alternative to base PHP (uses [Shyim repository](https://github.com/shyim/wolfi-php))

+## FrankenPHP Features
+If you choose to use FrankenPHP instead of the base PHP, the image will also include the following features:
+- Support for runnning Laravel Octane applications with FrankenPHP (requires `pcntl` extension, which is installed by default when using FrankenPHP)
+- XDG Config and Data directories set in the same way as the official FrankenPHP image
+- A default Caddyfile as the official FrankenPHP does, with the same available environment variables:
+    - `SERVER_NAME` - The server name for Caddy.
+Default is `localhost` - This controls also the listing port of Caddy, use `:8000` as example for port `8000`
+    - `FRANKENPHP_CONFIG` - Allows setting configuration for FrankenPHP specific like: `worker ./public/index.php`
+    - `CADDY_GLOBAL_OPTIONS` - Allows setting global options for Caddy like: `debug`
+    - `CADDY_EXTRA_CONFIG` - Allows setting extra Caddy configuration like add new virtual host: `foo.com { root /app/public }`
+    - `CADDY_SERVER_EXTRA_DIRECTIVES` - Allows setting extra Caddy configuration for the default virtual host.
+- You can override the default Caddyfile by mounting your own Caddyfile at `/etc/caddy/Caddyfile` in your Dockerfile or at runtime.

+## Notes
+This image has a default `WORKDIR` which is `/app`, so you can use it as your application root.
+You can change it in your Dockerfile if needed.

+This image doesn't contain a default `ENTRYPOINT` or `CMD`, so you must set it in your Dockerfile.
+For example:
+- PHP-FPM:
+    ```dockerfile
+    ENTRYPOINT [ "php-fpm"]
+    CMD [ "--nodaemonize" ]
+    ```
+- FrankenPHP:
+    ```dockerfile
+    ENTRYPOINT [ "frankenphp", "run" ]
+    CMD [ "--config", "/etc/caddy/Caddyfile" ]
+    ```

+Nor does it have a Healthcheck set, so you can add one in your Dockerfile if needed.
+For example:
+- PHP-FPM:
+    ```dockerfile
+    ADD --chmod=0755 https://raw.githubusercontent.com/renatomefi/php-fpm-healthcheck/master/php-fpm-healthcheck /usr/local/bin/php-fpm-healthcheck

+    HEALTHCHECK --interval=5s --timeout=1s CMD php-fpm-healthcheck || exit 1
+    ```
+- FrankenPHP:
+    ```dockerfile
+    HEALTHCHECK CMD curl -f http://localhost:2019/metrics || exit 1
+    ```

 ## Available Scripts